Home

 Getting To Malawati Hill

-If you are driving and are coming from Kuala Lumpur or Petaling Jaya, take the NKVE and exit at Sungei Buluh toll plaza.
-Follow the trunk road towards the direction of Kuala Selangor.
+If you are driving and are coming from Kuala Lumpur or Petaling Jaya, take the NKVE and go into LATAR Highway.
+Exit the Highway near Ijok and follow the road towards the direction of Kuala Selangor.
 As you reach the town, look for the signage Bukit Malawati.

 Follow the direction and you will not miss this place.
 The drive will take you approximately 45 minutes to 1 hour.